 - Portable – Not as big as a cow or a goat.
 Should fit in your pocket or on your person.

 - A store of value! – This is the most important property money must possess which currencies today DO NOT.

 Now this is where most people, including myself, disagree.
 Historically, they said Gold and Silver are money.
 They are both a medium of exchange, they are durable when minted into coins and rounds, they are also portable.
 Gold and Silver have gained in purchasing power, as history has it, because of their limited availability on our earth.
 Hence, they are most certainly a store of value.

 BitCoin features most of the required properties!
 But, is it a store of value?
 Analysts and BitCoin protagonists say it is a store of value because of its limited nature.
 There are only ever going to be 21 million BitCoins mined.
 Hence one day we will reach a stage where all 21 million BitCoins in various sizes and denominations will be in the hands of the world population.
 But, what about the advent of other crypto currencies?
-Its as simple as a few mouse clicks to start your own crypto currency and call it Hybrid Coin or XYZ Coin.
+It does not take much to start your own crypto currency and call it Hybrid Coin or XYZ Coin.
 Hence who’s to say a more fancy sounding coin takes over with a bunch of new features rendering BitCoin worthless?